Currently Funded Projects:

 Rapid Cycle Analysis (RCA) to Monitor the Safety of COVID-19 Vaccines in Near Real-Time

 Multiple COVID-19 vaccines have been authorized or approved by the Food and Drug Administration and recommended by the Centers for Disease Control and Prevention (CDC); all have been subject to intensive safety evaluation.
-The Vaccine Safety Datalink (VSD) is a collaborative project between the CDC and nine integrated healthcare organizations; it is one of several systems monitoring the safety of COVID-19 vaccines in the U.S. As one of the VSD sites, Marshfield Clinic Research Institute (MCRI) has received three years of funding from the CDC to co-lead a project that evaluates the safety of COVID-19 vaccines using near real-time surveillance of adverse events potentially associated with COVID-19 vaccines in the VSD population.
-This surveillance system provides an opportunity to identify potential vaccine safety issues in weeks or months rather than years.
-The Marshfield team works closely with investigators at all VSD sites, and in particular with those at the CDC and Kaiser Permanente Northern California.
-The results of this surveillance have been thus far reassuring.
-The VSD surveillance did confirm results reported by others that two adverse events, myocarditis/pericarditis and Guillain-Barré Syndrome, were found to be associated with specific vaccines in certain subgroups, although their occurrence was very rare.
+The Vaccine Safety Datalink (VSD) is a collaborative project between the CDC and thirteen integrated healthcare organizations; it is one of several systems monitoring the safety of COVID-19 vaccines in the U.S. As one of the VSD sites, Marshfield Clinic Research Institute (MCRI) received three years of funding from the CDC to co-lead a project that evaluated the safety of COVID-19 vaccines using near real-time surveillance of adverse events potentially associated with COVID-19 vaccines in the VSD population.
+This surveillance system provided an opportunity to identify potential vaccine safety issues in weeks or months rather than years.
+The Marshfield team worked closely with investigators at all VSD sites, and in particular with those at the CDC and Kaiser Permanente Northern California.
+The results of this surveillance were reassuring.
+The VSD surveillance confirmed results reported by others that two adverse events, myocarditis/pericarditis and Guillain-Barré Syndrome, were associated with specific vaccines in certain subgroups, although their occurrence was very rare.

-The project was begun in late 2020 and interim results have been published in several journals:
+The project was begun in late 2020 and ended in September 2024; results have been published in several journals:

 Funding Source: Centers for Disease Control and Prevention